Skip to main content

 Risk groups are used to help predict how likely it is that a child with neuroblastoma can be cured (and therefore how intensive treatment might need to be).
 For example, a child in a low-risk group can often be cured with limited treatment, such as surgery alone.
 Children in higher risk groups often need more intensive treatment to have the best chance of being cured.

-The risk groups are based on the stage (extent) of the cancer, as well as other factors that can affect a child’s prognosis (outlook), such as their age.
-(See Neuroblastoma Stages and Prognostic Markers.)
+The risk groups are based on the stage (extent) of the cancer, as well as other prognostic factors listed above.

 The risk groups included here are commonly accepted standard risk groups in the United States.
 Other internationally used risk groups are being tested in clinical trials.